DPDK/dpdk/doc/guides/cryptodevs/caam_jr.rst

 * ``CONFIG_RTE_LIBRTE_PMD_CAAM_JR_BE`` (default ``n``)
   By default it is disabled.
-  It can be used when the underlying hardware supports the CAAM in BE mode. e.g. LS1043A, LS1046A supports CAAM in BE mode.
+  It can be used when the underlying hardware supports the CAAM in BE mode.
-  BE mode is enabled by default in defconfig-arm64-dpaa-linux-gcc.
+  LS1043A, LS1046A and LS1012A support CAAM in BE mode.
+  LS1028A supports CAAM in LE mode.

 Installations
 -------------